apache/tvm/docs/langref/relay/intro.rst

 Relay is differentiable programming language with support for closures, control-flow, and recursion.
-It has an advanced static type system specifically designed for programs written by machine  learning practioniers and researchers.
+It has an advanced static type system specifically designed for programs written by machine learning practitioners and researchers.

 Relay is intended to replace the computation graph based intermediate representations currently employed by deep